varnish/varnish-wiki/source/start/httpcaching_basics.rst

 - Usually a timeframe of 1 year is enough.
 - In this timeframe the resource can be updated.

-**Cache-control**
+**Cache-Control**

-Example of a cache-control header:
+Example of a Cache-Control header:

   Cache-Control: public, must-revalidate, max-age=2592000

-The cache-control header is where the caching policy is defined.
+The Cache-Control header is where the caching policy is defined.
 It is both a *request and a *response* header.
 This policy specifies which responses go to cache and which are not based on the conditions in its policy.
 It accepts a number of arguments